-Historically, the level of representation of women on the board was not considered by the Corporate Governance and Nominating Committee when identifying and nominating candidates for election or re-election.
+Historically, the level of representation of women on the board was not considered when identifying and nominating candidates for election or re-election.

 Historically, there has been little to no turnover in our executive officer ranks, which have always been few in number (there are currently three executive officers), and no consideration was given to the level of representation of women in executive positions when making appointments, to the extent the opportunity arose.